Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Relative Senses.md

 ### Temperature

-Get three bowls of water, one hot (not so hot as it will hurt anyone), one cold, and one in between get them to put one hand in the hot, and one in the cold.
+Get three bowls of water, one hot (not so hot as it will hurt anyone), one cold, and one in between.
+Get them to put one hand in the hot, and one in the cold.
 Wait a few seconds, then get them to put them both in the warm one.

 You should find they look very confused as one hand will feel the warm water as hot and one as cold.